Life Insurance with Polio.

 Paralytic Polio is considered the more serious “version” of this disease.
 Fortunately, Paralytic Polio is much rarer than Non-paralytic Polio and will typically mimic many of the early symptoms of Non-paralytic Polio for the first week or so, however after that; victims will then begin experiencing symptoms of muscle loss.

 “Which brings us to an important point that we think we ought to mention.”

 Trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with Optic Neuritis… that’s it!
-Which brings us to our next topic which is…
+This brings us to our next topic, which is…

 What kind of information will the insurance companies ask me or be interested in?

 Common questions you’ll likely be asked may include:

 - When were you first diagnosed with Poliomyelitis?

 - Who diagnosed you with Poliomyelitis?
 A general practitioner or specialist?

 - What symptoms led to your diagnosis?